Setting up pages

 Parent website breadcrumb

-Site builders can select their homepage breadcrumb here which will allow users to click back to the homepage from the local footer.
+Site builders can select their homepage breadcrumb here which will allow site visitors to click back to the homepage from the local footer.
 To use this feature:

 2. Find and select your homepage